Verbeia: Origins

-The stone bearing the image thought to represent Verbeia now stands inside All Saints church in Ilkley, which is situated on the site of a Roman fort.
+The stone bearing the image thought to represent Verbeia now stands inside All Saints' Parish Church and an altar stone dedicated to the goddess is on display in Ilkley Manor House.
+Both buildings are situated on the site of a Roman fort.
 The fort has been claimed to be named 'Verbeia' (not Olicana, as is generally thought).
 It was the Second Cohort of Lingones troops stationed here during the second century AD who inscribed the above-mentioned altar-stone.

 Anne Ross compares this image with one of a goddess found in Mavilly-Mandelot, France, portrayed with a similar pleated garment, holding two snakes in one hand, on an altar associated with aquatic cults.
 Ross fails to mention that this region of France is where the Lingones, a Gaulish tribe from which the Roman troops were recruited, originated.
 It seems possible that the Mavilly altar is a precursor of the Verbeia altar.

 Some sources state, however, that the Ilkley troops were recruited from the Lingones in northeast Italy; some of the tribe migrated across the Alps in around 400 BC Lingones.